vishvAsa/devaH/AryaH/hindukaH/indraH/meta/MT_lekhAH/vajra.md

 </details>

 <details><summary>English (MT)</summary>

 Then Āruņi had stated thus:
 What should he performing sorcery or being attacked by sorcery worship?
 He who knows this threefold vajra, three-pronged, incapable of being cleaved and unbaffled, day after day attended to by these worlds,
-~~himself having performed sorcery~~ he's himself bewitched, whom he knowing thus hates, or he who hates him knowing thus.
+himself ~~having~~ has performed sorcery _about_ whom he knowing thus hates, or he who hates him knowing thus.

 Verily ~~on~~ by that one this threefold vajra turns, three-pronged, incapable of being cleaved, and unbaffled day after day attended to by these words.
 </details>